megan-vo/queer-comic-characters/data/README.md

 ## Comic characters data

 To access the README.md file of the original data scraped by FiveThirtyEight, please go [here](https://github.com/fivethirtyeight/data/blob/master/comic-characters/README.md).
-This README file covers the marvel-wikia-data and dc-wikia-data csv files.
+That README file covers the marvel-wikia-data and dc-wikia-data csv files.

 *Note:* I did change the 'SEX' category to the more accurate term of 'GENDER'.
 I also changed the sexuality of two characters based on research which can be read more about in the [project]().